-For bit depth, I recommend using s24le (signed 24-bit little endian) or s32le.
-That’s because converting 16-bit to 24 or 32 is harmless, but going the opposite way reduces resolution.
+For bit depth, I recommend using at least s24le (signed 24-bit little endian), or s32le or float32le.
+That’s because converting to larger sizes is harmless, but going the opposite way reduces resolution.

 Overall, I recommend the following settings in Pulseaudio.
 When you make these changes to the config file, make sure to comment out the default settings you are replacing.

 Version 1.8 (Ubuntu 16.04 or earlier)

 resample-method = soxr-vhq default-sample-format = float32le default-sample-rate = 44100 alternate-sample-rate = 48000

 Version 1.11 (Ubuntu 18.04 or later)

 Same as above, but with 1 extra line to avoid resampling.